 2> apply the stored condRRCReconfig associated to the selected cell and perform actions as specified in 5.3.5.3;

+Editor’s note: FFS whether the legacy CHO recovery mechanism applies to the configuration for CHO with candidate SCG(s).

 NOTE 1: It is left to network implementation to how to avoid keystream reuse in case of CHO based recovery after a failed handover without key change.